Nursing Undergraduate Vs. Graduate Degrees

 Bachelor's Degree Programs

 According to the BLS, registered nurses with a bachelor's degree often have more career advancement opportunities.
 A Bachelor of Science in Nursing (BSN) usually takes four years to complete, but students can also find accelerated BSN programs that allow them to finish in less time.
-BSN degree programs should be accredited by the Commission on Collegiate Nursing Education (CCNE).
+BSN degree programs should be accredited by the Commission on Collegiate Nursing Education (CCNE) or a similarly reputable organization.
 A student in a BSN program will often study pharmacology, nursing management, microbiology, nursing research, health and nutrition, chemistry and psychology.

 Graduate Degree Programs